Colorado Master Gardener Program in Larimer County

 - Current Master Gardeners are out and about volunteering in Larimer County helping you in your yard and garden year-round.

-Have a yard or garden question this spring?
+Have a yard or garden question?

 Stop by the Extension Office 9am-1pm, Mondays, Wednesdays or Fridays to visit with a Master Gardener or you can call us during this time too, 970-498-6000.